 In Years 7 and 8 Barker's curriculum aims to enhance knowledge and skills in a wide range of mandatory subjects, many of which include a creative and practical element.
-Some choice is available in the study of a languages other than English.
+Some choice is available in the study of languages other than English.
 Course content is taught using a combination of strong disciplinary teaching and student directed learning to create a flexible and adaptive blended learning environment.
 Guided inquiry units are used to connect subjects together to foster rich conceptual understanding.

-Students are placed in classes according to their academic ability.
-All students have access to academic enrichment and academic extension is available in the high potential classes in each year
+All students have access to academic enrichment and academic extension is available in the high potential classes in each year group.